Lead Opinion

 The trial court also erred by finding that the growth of the parties’ assets over the years justified voiding their prenuptial agreement.
 The heart of the prenuptial agreement is found in paragraph three, which provides that the parties agree to maintain their separate property as if not married:

 Separate Property.
-Except as herein provided, each party shall have complete control of his or her separate property, and may enjoy and dispose of such property in the same manner as if the marriage had not taken place.
+Except ps herein provided, each party shall have complete control of his or her separate property, and may enjoy and dispose of such property in the same manner as if the marriage had not taken place.
 The foregoing shall apply to all property now owned by either of the parties and to all property which may hereafter be acquired by either of them in an individual capacity.

-In essence, the parties agreed to be captains of their own financial ships and to “‘decide their own destiny.‘” Rinvelt, supra at 381, quoting Brooks, supra at 1050.
+In essence, the parties agreed to be captains of their own financial ships and to “ ‘decide their own destiny.’ ” Rinvelt, supra at 381, quoting Brooks, supra at 1050.
 Having agreed to do so, it was clearly foreseeable at the time the agreement was entered into that the parties

 Of course, the question remains whether defendant rather than plaintiff was entitled to partial summary disposition.
+MCR 2.116(I)(2).
+For several reasons, we conclude that the answer to that question is yes.
+First, as the party challenging the prenuptial agreement,

 Plaintiff also argues that the prenuptial agreement was void because (1) defendant did not fully disclose his assets at the time the agreement was entered and (2) plaintiff was not represented by counsel.
 Yet, it is undisputed that, at the time the agreement was entered